Observation tower: Dedicated observation towers

-Some of these towers are permanently accessible, either free or with the payment of an admission fee.
-Others are accessible only at certain times, in most cases only with the payment of an admission fee.
-At these towers the platform is usually open, with some having a restaurant in the basement.
-There are also towers with a much more extensive use; for example, the observation tower on Rossberg mountains in Reutlingen contains a hotel within its structure.
+Some of these towers are permanently accessible, either free or on payment of an admission fee; others open only at set times.
+The platform is usually open to the air, and a café or inn at the base is frequent.
+A few have far more extensive accommodation: the tower on the Rossberg near Reutlingen in Germany incorporates a hotel within its structure.